Diplotaxis tenuifolia

 Diplotaxis tenuifolia is a species of flowering plant in the mustard family known by the common name perennial wall-rocket.
-It is native to Europe and West Asia, where it grows on disturbed ground and roadsides, and it can now be found throughout much of the temperate world where it has naturalized.
+It is native to Europe and western Asia, where it grows on disturbed ground and roadsides, and it can now be found throughout much of the temperate world where it has naturalized.
 In recent years it has increasingly been cultivated to produce salad leaves, which are marketed as wild rocket in Britain or arugula in the US.
 It is easily confused with garden rocket, which has similar uses.

 Description

 Perennial wall-rocket is a glabrous herb with an erect or sprawling habit, that grows up to 1.3 m tall, with a solid, almost woody terete stem and spreading branches.

 The deeply pinnate leaves are up to 12 cm long and often rather fleshy, with a peppery taste and a musty smell.

 In the British Isles, it flowers from May to September (or through October in a warm year).
 In Spain, it can be seen flowering between April and December.
 The inflorescence is a branched raceme up to 30 cm long with up to 30 flowers, each of which has 4 free bright yellow petals up to 15 mm long, and 4 free yellow/brown sepals up to 7.5 mm long.
 Each flower has 6 stamens and a single style.

 The fruit is a straight, flat silique (pod) up to five centimeters long.
 The pedicels are shorter than the fruits and ascend at an acute angle to the stem.
 Above the receptacle is a short (2 mm) stalk (or stipe) below the pod (a useful feature for separating this species from annual wall-rocket).
 The seeds are arranged in 2 rows, or staggered in a zigzag pattern, towards the centre of the pod, which in turn consists of 2 valves, so a cross-section of the fruit shows 4 seeds in total.
 This is a distinguishing feature of the genus Diplotaxis, although it is not always easy to see, as plants are not self-pollinating, so ripe seeds do not always develop.